Israel–Lithuania relations

 Israel–Lithuania relations are foreign relations between Israel and Lithuania.
 Israel recognized Lithuania's independence in 1991.
 Both countries established diplomatic relations in 1992.
 Israel is represented in Lithuania through its embassy in Vilnius which was opened in 2015.
 Lithuania has an embassy in Tel Aviv.

 There are 3,600 Jews living in Lithuania.
 Both countries are full members of the Union for the Mediterranean.

 History

-Before the Holocaust, Lithuania was home for 160,000 Jews which were 7% of the population.

 In 2019, the prime minister of Lithuania Saulius Skvernelis considered relocating the Lithuanian embassy to Israel to Jerusalem.

 In 2022, Israel gifted the capital city of Lithuania, Vilnius, a paint wall to celebrate 30 years of diplomatic relations.

 The Lithuanian parliament condemned October 7 attacks against Israel in 2023 with 108 votes.
 The Lithuanian Air Force was sent to Israel multiple times to evacuate Lithuanian citizens.

 On 21 November 2024, the International Criminal Court (ICC) issued arrest warrants for two senior Israeli officials, Benjamin Netanyahu, the Prime Minister of Israel, and Yoav Gallant, the former Minister of Defense of Israel, The Foreign Ministry confirmed that the arrest warrant would be executed.

 In April 2025, Kestutis Budrys said "Lithuania is monitoring what is being proposed by France and could also recognize a Palestinian state, but only "at the right time".